NjiruDennis/HR-Dashboard_Report-MySQL-PowerBI/README.md

 * **Gender Distribution:** The majority of employees are male (8.9K), closely followed by female employees (8.1K), with a small group of non-conforming employees (0.5K).
 * **Location Distribution:** About 75% of the workforce is based at the headquarters (13K), while 25% (4K) work remotely.
-* **Race Distribution:** The majority of employees belong to three main racial groups, with the largest group being 5.0K, followed by two groups with 2.8K each.
+* **Race Distribution:** The largest racial group is White (5.0K), followed by Two or More Races (2.9K), Black or African American (2.8K), and Asian (2.8K).
+Smaller groups include Hispanic or Latino (2.0K), American Indian or Alaska Native (1.1K), and Native Hawaiian or Other Pacific Islander (1.0K).
 * **Age Group Distribution:** The largest age groups are 35-44 (5.1K), 25-34 (4.9K), and 45-54 (4.9K), indicating a mature workforce, with fewer younger (18-24, 1.2K) and older (55-64, 1.5K) employees.
 * **Gender Distribution by Department:** Engineering and Accounting departments have the highest number of male employees, while Human Resources and Training departments have a more balanced gender distribution.
 * **Termination Rates:** Auditing (0.18), Legal (0.15), and Training (0.13) departments have the highest termination rates, potentially indicating high employee turnover or role-specific challenges.
-* **Employee Growth:** The company's workforce has seen steady growth over the past two decades, despite some dips around 2005 and 2010.
+* **Employee Growth:** The company's workforce has seen steady growth over the past two decades, despite some dips around 2004 and 2009.
 * **Employee Distribution by State:** Most employees are concentrated in states like Michigan, Ohio, and Indiana.

 ### Power BI Visuals